Streeam/Purchase_Request/README.md

                   If the user exists and is not ROLE_MANAGER nor ROLE_EMPLOYEE sends an invite notification and an email to the user.
                   If the user doesn't exists sends a notification to the current user(manager or admin).
-                  When the users registers automatically activate the account and send an invite notification TODO An employee who has rejected an invitation cannot be invited again in less then three day from the last rejection
+                  When the users registers automatically activate the account and send an invite notification An employee who has rejected an invitation cannot be invited again in less then three day from the last rejection
                   If the user was invited by multiple companies send an invite notification for each company.
                   TODO FRONTEND
          6. api/employees/{employeeId}/approve-request/{companyId}
              POST Approve a request to join a company The logged user has to be unemployed.
                   Validate employeeId and companyId.
+                  Only the current user can accept to join a company.
+No one else can accept the invitation on his behalf.
+                  The user is added to the company and given the emplopyee role.
                   An email and a notification is sent to the company's manager informing him that the employee has accepted the invitation.
-                  TODO The user is added to the company and given the emplopyee role.
+                  A notification is sent to all the company's employees informing them that a new employee has joined the company.
                   TODO NEEDS TESTING
                   TODO FRONTEND
          7. api/employees/{employeeId}/decline-request/{companyId}